Andrew Wood – with images by John Gould and Steve Jones

 The images above are artistic interpretations.
 When viewing double stars from Earth through a telescope, each pair has its own unique set of properties, as illustrated below.

-Seeing two stars close together through a telescope can also accentuate any colour difference – as seen in the figure above – between the stars.
+Seeing two stars close together through a telescope can also accentuate any colour difference between the stars– as seen in the figure above.

 Whether or not your telescope will “split” a double star depends on:

-• The brightness difference between the stars.
-Sometimes in a widely separated pair the luminance of the brighter star (usually referred to as the A component) makes it difficult to see its fainter companion (the B component).
+- The brightness difference between the stars.
+Sometimes even in a widely separated pair the luminance of the brighter star (usually referred to as the A component) makes it difficult to see its fainter companion (the B component).

 Most star atlases list tables of double stars that you can observe and test out your telescope and observing prowess.
 Many double stars can be observed in less-than-optimal conditions, under suburban skies with light pollution or with a bright moon present.